sergiocpxfontes/upgrad_surprisehousing/README.md

 During our analisys we executed a set of actions that we describe briefly bellow:

-- Data inspection
+- Data inspection.
-- Null values handling
+- Null values handling.
-- Dummy variables processing
+- Dummy variables processing.
-- Derived variables calculation
+- Derived variables calculation.
-- Residual error analisys for numerical variables
+- Residual error analisys for numerical variables.
-- Correlation between dummy variables studies
+- Correlation between dummy variables studies.
-- Outliers replacement
+- Outliers replacement.
-- Data cleanup
+- Data cleanup.

 These actions allowed us to prepare the data set for Model Building.

 On the model building stage:

- - the data set was split into 2 sets (independent variables and SalesPrice, what we want to predict)
+ - the data set was split into 2 sets (independent variables and SalesPrice, what we want to predict).
- - The independent variables set was scaled
+ - The independent variables set was scaled.
- - Training and Test sets created with a 70:30 ratio
+ - Training and Test sets created with a 70:30 ratio.
- - Linear Regression Model was built
+ - Linear Regression Model was built.
- - Ridge Regression Model was built
+ - Ridge Regression Model was built.
- - Lasso Regression Model was built
+ - Lasso Regression Model was built.
- - GridSearchCV for cross validation
+ - GridSearchCV for cross validation.

 On the [Jupyter notebook file](housing_market.ipynb) you will find all the above mentioned actions and the calculations used to present the [conclusions](#conclusions) and [final notes](#final-notes).